-One of Monticello's most memorable features is the Great Clock, designed by Jefferson, built by Peter Spruck in 1792, and fully functional today.
-The clock, with both an interior and exterior face, dictated the schedule of the entire plantation, inside the building and out.
-On the outside wall, the clock has only an hour hand, which Jefferson believed was accurate enough for outdoor laborers.
-The inside face of the clock reveals much greater precision by offering not only hour and minute hands, but also a smaller dial for a second hand.
+One of Monticello's iconic features is the Great Clock, designed by Jefferson, built by Peter Spruck in 1792, and fully functional today.
+The clock, with both an interior and exterior face, regulated the schedule of the entire plantation, inside the house and out.
+On the outside wall, the clock has a single hand to incrementally mark the hour.
+The inside face of the clock hour and minute hands, with a smaller sweep second hand, reveals Jefferson's desire for precision.

 Powering the Great Clock